 If you have not had chicken pox before and come into personal contact with someone who has chickenpox or shingles, you must see a doctor as soon as possible.

-We will do our best to keep the monitoring of your condition and bloods up to date.
+We will do our best to keep the monitoring of your condition up to date.
 We strongly encourage you to become familiar with the tests you need, however, to ensure these tests happen when they should.
-We share some of this care with your primary care physican.

-Does mercaptopurine interfere with my other medicines?
+Does azathioprine interfere with my other medicines?

-Mercaptopurine can interact with other medicines, for example allopurinol, trimethoprim and co-trimoxazole.
+Azathioprine can interact with other medicines, for example allopurinol, trimethoprim and co-trimoxazole.
 Always check with your doctor or pharmacist first.